A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Evaluation

 \subsubsection{Experiment protocol}

 We use a full-fledged production setup of XWiki version \href{http://download.forge.ow2.org/xwiki/xwiki-9.11.1.war}{9.11.1}, which is deployed into \href{https://archive.apache.org/dist/tomcat/tomcat-8/v8.5.29/}{Tomcat-8.5.29} and configured to connect to a MySQL server.
 We collect end-user traffic performed through a web browser: 1) visit pages, 2) log in with a username and a password, 3) add some comments on the main page and on a specific user page, 4) update personal page information and 5) log out.
-We record every HTTP user request, as well as the associated HTTP responses (including response code, header and body).
+We record every HTTP request, as well as the associated HTTP responses (including response code, header and body).

+In order to evaluate all the try-catch blocks in XWiki, this end-user traffic is replayed to perform each experiment as done in previous work~\cite{Breaking_a_production_brokerage_platform_without_causing_financial_devastation}.
+The reply is done on the production system directly, meaning that during the experiment, the system is still able to serve other requests as usual.
+This setup is also used for the evaluation of Broadleaf in \autoref{sec:evaluation-broadleaf}.

-This end-user traffic is replayed on the production system to perform each experiment, per the chaos engineering practices observed in previous work~\cite{Breaking_a_production_brokerage_platform_without_causing_financial_devastation}.
-First, \chaosmachine runs the observation mode to monitor all the dynamic try-catch information and the normal behavior without any perturbation.
+First, \chaosmachine runs the observation mode to monitor all the dynamic try-catch information and normal behavior without any perturbation.
 Then, an exploration mode is activated. \chaosmachine activates the corresponding perturbation injector for each covered try-catch block.
-The injector is active for 1 minute and \chaosmachine collects the HTTP responses, which are then compared to those collected in observation mode.
+The injector is active for $1$ minute and \chaosmachine collects the HTTP responses, which are then compared to those collected in observation mode.

-In XWiki's experiment, we define the four classes of try-catch blocks as following:
+In XWiki's experiment, we define the four classes of try-catch blocks as follows: